jonnor/ipld-image/README.md

 1/16 the number of pixels that needs to be downloaded and processed.

-ipld-image uses a mipmapped structure, but instead of each level being a continous buffer, it is a set of tiles, with each tile containing a piece of the pixel data.
+ipld-image uses a mipmapped structure, but instead of each level being a continous buffer, it is a set of tiles, with each tile containing a encoded piece of the pixel data.

 Pseudo-YAML structure.